-As an optimistic advocate for youth empowerment, I can’t help but wonder if this might be a turning point in education and youth autonomy.
+As optimistic advocates for youth empowerment, we can’t help but wonder if this might be a turning point in education and youth autonomy.
 Perhaps school closings could be an educational opportunity.
 Maybe there will be more individualized and online learning; perhaps we will see a shift away from compulsory in-person schooling.

 Regardless, this is new territory.
 As a youth rights organization, NYRA is interested in the perspectives of young people who have been affected by the pandemic.
 Have you been facing challenges?
 Having difficulty accessing resources?
 Have your classes transitioned to online platforms?
 Are you enjoying your freedom?
 Working on new projects?
 Spending more or less time online?
 Practicing hobbies?